-BCPS promotes parental involvement in schools and expects all stakeholders to demonstrate mutual respect for the rights of others.
-It is expected that all involved in teaching and learning fully accept their responsibilities to model and practice the Character Traits - Responsibility, Citizenship, Kindness, Honesty, Self-Control, Tolerance, Respect and Cooperation.
+SBBC promotes parental involvement in schools and expects all stakeholders to demonstrate mutual respect for the rights of others.
+It is expected that all involved in teaching and learning fully accept their responsibilities to model and practice the District's eight character traits - Responsibility, Citizenship, Kindness, Honesty, Self-Control, Tolerance, Respect and Cooperation.

-Pursuant to F.S. §1014.05, schools will promote parental involvement and work collaboratively with parents to improve parent and teacher cooperation in such areas as homework, school attendance, and discipline, so they can help their child succeed in school.
-Important information relating to a child should not be withheld, either inadvertently or purposefully, from his/her parent, including information relating to the child's health, well-being, and education, while the child is in the custody of the school district.
+Pursuant to F.S. §§1001.42(8)(c) and 1014.05, schools will promote parental involvement and work collaboratively with parents to improve parent and teacher cooperation in such areas as homework, school attendance, and discipline, so they can help their child succeed in school.
+Important information relating to a child should not be withheld, either inadvertently or purposefully, from their parent, including information relating to the child's health, well-being, and education, while the child is in the custody of the school district.
 Stakeholder responsibilities include but not limited to: